 From 14th century Europe to 21st century Philadelphia, mummers have long been associated with colorful costumes, fun and frolic, music, and merrymaking.
 Their history, however, has not always been one of light-hearted holiday entertainment.
 Violence.
 Murder.
 Mayhem.
-Many a mummer has been feared over the last 700 years.
-And for good reason.
+As much as they are celebrated, many a mummer has been feared over the last 700 years.

 “Here we stand before your door,